mreguant/retail-competition-trends/README.md

   - `Ipopt` v0.7.0
   - `DataStructures` v0.18.11
   - `Printf`
+  - `Plots`
-  - the program "`0_setup.jl`" will install all dependencies.
+- The code "`0_setup.jl`" will install all dependencies.
 It should be run once.

-The main file to run all the code uses the Windows Command Prompt, which may require Windows 10 or higher.

 ### Controlled Randomness